Climb Credit student loans review

 What do borrowers say about Climb Credit?

-Climb Credit is relatively new to the student lending space as of May 2019.
-So it’s no surprise that it has just shy of 45 reviews on Trustpilot and nothing on its Better Business Bureau (BBB) page.
-Of the few customers that have written reviews, 95% are positive, earning it a 9.2 out of 10 TrustScore.
+Climb Credit is still relatively new to the student lending space as of July 2020.
+So it’s no surprise that it has just 132 reviews on Trustpilot and nothing on its Better Business Bureau page.
+Of the few customers that have written reviews, most are positive, earning it a 4.4 out of 5 TrustScore.

 Most customers were pleased with the ease and speed of the application process.
 And while one customer was unhappy with how Climb Credit’s customer service team handled a misapplied repayment, Climb responded with an apology.